ericvera/scdate/README.md

 Date and time library optimized for dealing with schedules.

-_This package is in active pre-release development so there may be breaking changes until v1.0.0 is released._
+_`scdate` is in active pre-release development so there may be breaking changes until v1.0.0 is released._

 Features: